actions/actions-runner-controller/README.md

 * notifications
 * workflow

-**Scopes for Enterprise Server Runners**
+**Scopes for Enterprise Runners**

 * enterprise:admin

-When you use Enterprise Server runners those will get access to Github Organisations.
+When you use Enterprise runners those will get access to Github Organisations.
 However, access to the repositories is **NOT** allowed by default.
 Each Github Organisation must allow Enterprise runner groups to be used in repositories to enable this.
 This is only needs to be done once after which it is permanent for that runner group.

 ---